SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 The advantage of implementing a trait for any `T` (with or without constraint) is obvious.
 It removes duplication!!!

+Time to revisit the implementation of our assertion.

 ### Introducing Matchers

 Let's take a look at the implementation of `OrderedAssertion` again.